 How: Paper/pencil test administration at student's school, during the regular school day

-- TPS pays PSAT/NMSQT exam fees and pre-registers all enrolled 11th grade students.
+- TPS pays PSAT/NMSQT exam fees.

 - Students should bring their student ID, two No. 2 pencils with erasers and an approved calculator.